Miniature Product Clutter

 My paternal family in 1939 (my father is the little boy on the front!)

-I dedicate this blog piece to my cousins, with whom I share an unbreakable bond and a history that lives in my recurrent dreams of our weekly gatherings at Grandma’s.
-This photo journey has deeply impacted them all.
+This blog piece is dedicated to my cousins, with whom I share an unbreakable bond and a history that lives in my recurrent dreams of weekly gatherings at Grandma’s.

 This Is My Story